-A few stats about why media literacy training is essential in our schools and for adults:
+Study after study shows us that news and social media literacy training are essential in our schools and for adults:

 - 63% of adults agree that “the average person does not know how to tell good journalism from rumor or falsehoods.”